rpsychologist/marginal-two-part/README.md

 # Tutorial
 The tutorial can be found in `tutorial.html` ([HTML preview link](https://htmlpreview.github.io/?https://github.com/rpsychologist/marginal-two-part/tutorial.html)), or the source document `tutorial.Rmd`.
-The tutorial shows hot to fit a custom marginal two-part gamma or lognormal model using `brms`.
+The tutorial shows how to fit a custom marginalized two-part gamma or lognormal model using `brms`.

 # Simulation
-## Prerequisites
+## Requirements
 The following folders must exist:
 - data/
 - save/